 You may have to go several rounds with the debt collector before you reach an agreement.
 Don't be surprised if you end up speaking with several different people at the collection agency.
 Keep notes of all your communications with the debt collectors, noting who you spoke with and details about the conversation.

 9. Get the Agreement in Writing

-For some, it's easier write a check for the full amount and be done with the debt completely.
-But, if you're looking to save money on the debt or you simply can't afford to pay it in full, negotiating a smaller payment is worth the effort.
+For some, it's easier to write a check for the full amount and be done with the debt completely.
+If you're looking to save money on the debt or you simply can't afford to pay it in full, however, negotiating a smaller payment is worth the effort.
 You can do this on your own, even if you have to type up a letter to start the negotiations.
 It's less expensive than hiring a debt relief company to negotiate on your behalf.

 How do you get collections off your credit report?